 Note: you can choose to be happy even when unexpected (and yes, bad) events occur.
 By making decisions that align with your values, you’ll still feel content that you’re doing the best you can.
 This allows you to choose to enjoy the parts of life that are enjoyable.
 THAT’s what happiness is – a choice.

 What Happiness Looks Like When Life Gets Messy

 Charlie struggled with ALS and emphysema for years prior to his death.
 My friend Cheryl had a rare cancer that she battled the last few years of her life.
 Hal had an aggressive skin cancer and a circulatory issue that made it incredibly painful to walk during the last year of his life.

 All three of them struggled both physically and mentally as a result of their illnesses.
 Yet they still were genuinely happy people.

 How?
-Each one understood who they were and what they valued most and lived as best they could, given their circumstances.
+Each one understood who they were and what they valued most.
+And they lived accordingly, as best as they could given their circumstances.

 They did this by living life purposefully (or as Cheryl would say, by living authentically).
-This meant that they carefully aligned their daily decisions with their values and priorities.
+They made values-based decisions that aligned with their true priorities.

-And they didn’t worry about being perfect or being positive all the time.
+And they didn’t worry about having to be perfect or positive all the time.
 They just strove to be themselves.